Research into treating bowel cancer

 Biological therapies act on processes in cells or change the way that cells signal to each other.
 They can stimulate the body to attack or control the growth of cancer cells.
 There is detailed information about biological therapies in our cancer treatment section.

 You can find out more about biological therapy trials for bowel cancer on our clinical trials database.
-Go to the advanced trials search and choose 'bowel cancer' from the dropdown menu of cancer types and 'biological therapy' from the list of treatment types.
 If you want to see all the trials, tick the boxes for closed trials and trial results.

 There are many biological therapies being looked at in clinical trials, including